-Throughout Part IV of this Test Administration Manual, online testing refers to the following webbased tests: Oregon Assessment of Knowledge and Skills (OAKS) Online (including the Braille interface), the English Language Proficiency Assessment (ELPA), and the Online Writing Performance Assessment (Online Writing).
-Paper tests include the paper-based Writing Performance Assessment and the Extended Assessment.
+Throughout Part IV of this Test Administration Manual, online testing refers to the following webbased tests: OAKS Online (including the Braille interface), the English Language Proficiency Assessment (ELPA), and the Online Writing Performance Assessment (Online Writing).
+Paper tests include the paper-based Writing Performance Assessment, the Extended Assessment, and new for 2013-14, the Kindergarten Assessment.